 The company is exposed to financial risks arising from its operations and the use of financial instruments.
 The key financial risks include credit risk, foreign currency exchange risk and liquidity risk.
-The company is not significantly exposed to interest rate risk.
+The company is not significantly exposed to foreign currency risk and interest rate risk.